richardlett/language_model_training/README.md

 if you use more or less GPUS per node, you'll need to adjust the jobscript_cross_valid_example.sh file, along with learning rate or per node batch size.

 This doesn't use ~108k genomes for a full run, it uses around 75k genomes.

+## Notes

+AUC is calculated from holdout genomes.
+See `family_split_validation_loader.py` for sampling details.
+While we shard training genomes, all nodes have access to all validation genomes (only 500 in total).

+The training loop consists of:
+1. A training epoch (defined by a fixed number of batches)
+2. A validation mega batch

+After the validation batch, we calculate the AUC from all pairwise distances as a binary classification problem, using these distances for thresholding.
+AUC is calculated per rank (GPU), then averaged across all ranks.

+Log files outputted (current working directory)

+1. `pairwise_distances_histogram.png`:
+   Continuously updated plot showing distribution of pairwise distances between genome pairs (same species vs different species).

+2. `AUC_log.tsv`:
+   TSV file logging last validation AUC and number of gradient steps processed.

+3. `log_file.txt`:
+   Records training loss and gradient steps.
+Note: CurriculumFace loss used, so values less interpretable than standard Cross Entropy.

+These logs track training progress and the model's ability to distinguish between genomic sequences from same/different species.